jaburns/js13kserver-packer/README.md

 ### js13k-template

-This is a toolchain for building a multiplayer WebGL game in the js13kgames competition server category.
+This is a toolchain for building a multiplayer WebGL game for the js13kgames competition server category.
-The goal of this project is to have a system that does lots of little things to make the final bundle as small as possible, so a game submission can be developed without worrying about tiny optimizations.
+The goal of this project is to have a system that does lots of little things to make the final bundle as small as possible so that a game submission can be developed without worrying about tiny optimizations.

 #### JavaScript Bundling and Optimizations